Agoric/agoric-sdk/packages/SwingSet/docs/vat-upgrade.md

 ## From Outside: the AdminNode Upgrade API

-The upgrade must be triggered by something holding the vat's `adminNode` object.
-This is typically the same thing that created the vat in the first place, but a common pattern is to hand the `adminNode` to some sort of governance object.
-The ability to upgrade a vat is also the ability to control its behavior, and any users who expect some particular vat behavior (e.g. they auditing some contract code) must take into account the possibility of upgrade, which means they'll care about who exactly can cause an upgrade to occur.
+The upgrade must be triggered by something holding the vat's "adminNode" control facet.
+This is typically the same thing that created the vat in the first place, but a common pattern is to hand it to some sort of governance object.
+The ability to upgrade a vat is also the ability to control its behavior, and any users who expect some particular vat behavior (e.g. when auditing some contract code) must take into account the possibility of upgrade, which means they'll care about who exactly can cause an upgrade to occur.

 Upgrades use bundlecaps, just like the initial `createVat()` call.
-So the first step of an upgrade is to install the v2 source bundle (unless it is a "cross-grade" that re-uses the original bundle).
+So the first step of an upgrade is to install the v2 source bundle (unless it is a "null upgrade" that re-uses the original bundle).
 This uses `controller.validateAndInstallBundle()` from the outside, and `D(devices.bundle).getBundleCap()` from the inside.
-See docs/bundles.md for details.
+See [bundles.md](./bundles.md) for details.

 Once the governance object is holding the v2 bundlecap, it triggers the upgrade with `E(adminNode).upgrade(newBundlecap, options)`.
 This schedules the upgrade sequence (described above), and returns a Promise that resolves when the upgrade is complete.
 If the upgrade fails, the Promise is rejected and the old vat is reinstalled.
 An upgrade might fail because the new source bundle has a syntax error (preventing evaluation), or because the upgrade phase throws an exception or returns a Promise that rejects.
 It will also fail if the ugprade phase does not fulfill all of its obligations, such as leaving a durable Kind unattached.